Centrality Measures in Networks: Introduction

 \section{Introduction}

 The positions of individuals in a network drive a wide range of behaviors, from decisions concerning education and human capital \citep*{hahnetal2015} to the identification of banks that are too-connected-to-fail \citep{gofman2015}.
 Most importantly, there are many different ways to capture a person's centrality, power, prestige, or influence.
 As such concepts depend heavily on context, which measure is most appropriate may vary with the application.
-Betweenness centrality is instrumental in explaining the rise of the Medici \citep{padgetta1993,jackson2008}, while Katz-Bonacich centrality is critical in understanding social multipliers in interactions with complementarities \citep*{ballestercz2006}, diffusion centrality is important in understanding many diffusion processes \citep*{banerjeecdj2013}, eigenvector centrality determines whether a society correctly aggregates information \citep{golubj2010}, and degree centrality helps us to understand systematic biases in social norms \citep{jackson2016} and who is first hit in a contagion \citep{christakisf2010}.
-For example, the power of an agent may depend upon the speed at which she receives or sends information to other agents, making agents with shortest distances to other agents most central.
-Or, the power of an agent may depend upon her ability to connect other agents and bridge between them, making agents who serve as intermediaries on the most paths connecting other agents most central.
-Or, the power of an agent may depend upon her connection to other powerful agents, making an agent highly central if she is surrounded by other central agents.
+Betweenness centrality is instrumental in explaining the rise of the Medici \citep{padgetta1993,jackson2008,jackson2019}, while Katz-Bonacich centrality is critical in understanding social multipliers in interactions with complementarities \citep*{ballestercz2006}, diffusion centrality is important in understanding many diffusion processes and people's information \citep*{banerjeecdj2013,banerjeecdj2019}, eigenvector centrality determines whether a society correctly aggregates information \citep{golubj2010}, and degree centrality helps us to understand systematic biases in social norms \citep{jackson2016} and who is first hit in a contagion \citep{christakisf2010}.\footnote{For more discussion and references on the distinction between various forms of influence and social capital see \cite{jackson2020}.}

-Despite the importance of network position in many settings, and the diversity of measures that have been proposed to capture different facets of centrality, very little is known about the properties that distinguish those measures.
-To address this, we axiomatize the standard centrality measures within a unified framework.
-Perhaps unexpectedly, we find that all of the standard measures of centrality are characterized by the same simple set of axioms.
-They are all characterized by the same monotonicity, symmetry, and additivity axioms.
-This comes from the fact that they can all be written as an additively separable weighted average of a vector of statistics (or as a limit of such an expression).
-They differ solely in terms of the vectors of statistics that they process and not the manner in which they process that information.
+Despite the importance of network position in many settings, and the diversity of measures that have been proposed to capture different facets of centrality, little is known about how to distinguish the measures.
+We provide such a taxonomy by showing that all prominent measures can be viewed as operating in a similar manner, but differing on two dimensions.